-#1 - Remove the rodents from the packaging and place into its own separate ziploc bag.
-Then float the bag of frozen rodents into the water.
-The water should be warm, not burning hot or scalding.
+#1 - Remove the rodents from the packaging and place into its own separate Ziploc bag.
+Then float the bag of frozen rodents you wish to use into the water.
+The water should be warm; not burning hot or scalding.
 Mice will typically thaw in less than hour, while larger rats may take 3+ hours.

 #2 - Take your rodents out of the packaging in the morning and put into into the refrigerator to thaw throughout the day.
 In the evening, the feeders should be thawed and it will only take a short amount of time to warm them using method #1.

 5. Are your rodent sizes the same as other online sellers or pet shops?

 Many times, rodent distributors will vary wildly on the sizes and weights of their rodents that may have the same names as other vendors.
 This can make comparison difficult.
 Since we have done this so long, our rodents sizes and weights are used by many other professionals.
 However, some will use the name of one size up and sell one size down to increase profit. (i.e. Calling a small adult, a large adult) We never use this practice.
 Our rodents are appropriately sized, weighted and priced.
 We tend to send the average of the weight and size spectrum.
 In the product description of our rodents, you will find a a range of grams that each individual mouse or rat weighs along with a quarter or a bill for size understanding.

 In order to compare prices between companies that sell frozen rodents, it is important that you check the weight listed for each rodent, and then compare prices of products that are of around the same weight.
 Note what unit of measure is being used; grams are most often employed.